MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-dataflow.md

 The high-level steps in the dataflow are as follows:

-- Get raw data from the Lakehouse table created by the Copy activity in [Module 1: Create a pipeline in Data Factory](tutorial-end-to-end-pipeline.md).
+- Get raw data from the Lakehouse table created by the Copy activity in [Module 1: Create a pipeline with Data Factory](tutorial-end-to-end-pipeline.md).
 - Transform the data imported from the Lakehouse table.
 - Connect to a CSV file containing discounts data.
 - Transform the discounts data.